-All chapter quizzes and shared written assignments can be found in your Revel course, which is linked directly to Blackboard, and should be submitted through Blackboard.
-Project assignments and your final are found in Blackboard.
+All course work, except discussions and your final exam, can be found in your Sage Vantage course, which is linked directly to Blackboard, and should be submitted through Blackboard.

 All grades will be posted in Blackboard under the My Grades link.